coder7475/linux/networking_tools/nmap.md

   - Opt for more intrusive or exhaustive probes when higher levels of detail or accuracy are needed.

 Nmap’s host discovery options are highly customizable, allowing users to fine-tune their scans according to specific network reconnaissance needs.

+## Port Scanning Basics

+Port scanning is a core function of Nmap, identifying the status of 1,000 TCP ports on a target host using a simple command: `nmap <target>`.
+Unlike traditional port scanners that categorize ports as either open or closed, Nmap provides more granularity by classifying ports into six distinct states:

+- **Open**: An application is actively accepting connections on this port.
+This is the primary interest of port scanning, as open ports can indicate services available for exploitation or legitimate use.

+- **Closed**: The port is accessible, but no application is listening.
+Closed ports can still provide useful information for host discovery and OS detection.
+Administrators might block these ports with firewalls, changing their state to filtered.

+- **Filtered**: Nmap cannot determine if the port is open because packet filtering (from firewalls or routers) prevents probes from reaching it.
+This state provides minimal information and slows down scans due to retries.

+- **Unfiltered**: The port is accessible, but Nmap cannot determine if it is open or closed.
+This state is identified primarily through ACK scans and can require further scanning to clarify the port's status.

+- **Open|Filtered**: Nmap cannot discern whether a port is open or filtered, often due to a lack of response from the target.
+This state is common in UDP, IP protocol, and certain TCP scan types (e.g., FIN, NULL, Xmas).

+- **Closed|Filtered**: Nmap is unable to decide if a port is closed or filtered.
+This rare state is typically identified through the IP ID idle scan.

+These port states help administrators and security professionals understand the accessibility and potential vulnerabilities of networked systems, guiding further actions like firewall configuration or deeper scans.